hoanhan101/open-rec/THEORY.md

 One way could be to normalize users' ratings by their average ratings.
 This is exactly what the Pearson correlation does.

-**Goal:** Find the predicted rating of active user a for product i.
+In our case, we need to find the predicted rating of active user a for product i.

 <p align="center"><img src="img/predicted_rating.png" width="30%"></p>

-- Start with the average rating of the active user a for any product.
+1. Start with the average rating of the active user a for any product.
-- For each neighbour (U is the set of nearest neighbours of active user a), add the rating of a user u for product i, but adjust the neighbours' ratings by their average ratings and the similarity between user u and active user a.
+2. For each neighbour (U is the set of nearest neighbours of active user a), add the rating of a user u for product i, but adjust the neighbours' ratings by their average ratings and the similarity between user u and active user a.

 **How do we find the top picks for a user?**